veryneatperson/aviasales-test-task/README.md

 This is a completed frontend test task from Aviasales (https://github.com/KosyanMedia/test-tasks/tree/master/aviasales_frontend)

+# 23.04.20 UPDATE

+The original server is up and running.

 # 20.04.20 UPDATE

 Since the aviasales server has been down for the last week or so, i create a mocked version of the server (currently with no long-polling but it might be added a bit later)